kafai-yip/kafai-yip.github.io/_pages/papers.md

 ### Forthcoming

-1. [A unified biclausal approach to right dislocation in Chinese](https://lingbuzz.net/lingbuzz/007912). *Journal of East Asian Linguistics*.

 1. [Diagnosing multidominance by focus association of ‘only’](https://lingbuzz.net/lingbuzz/009304). *Proceedings of WCCFL-43*. [with [Squid Tamar-Mattis](https://campuspress.yale.edu/squidtm/)]

 1. [Right dislocation as multidominance, and beyond](https://lingbuzz.net/lingbuzz/009305). *Proceedings of GLOW-47*.